Display Patient Information Leaflets

 What are the treatment options for Stress incontinence?

-Weight loss: If you are overweight and incontinent then you should first try to lose weight in conjunction with any other treatments.
+If you are overweight and incontinent then you should first try to lose weight.
 It has been shown that losing a modest amount of weight can improve urinary incontinence in overweight and obese women.
 Even just 5-10% weight loss can help symptoms.

-Smoking can cause cough which can aggravate symptoms of incontinence.
-It would help not to smoke
+Can cause cough which can aggravate symptoms of incontinence.
+It would help not to smoke.

 Surgery may be an option if the problem continues despite pelvic floor exercises and is a significant bother.